 Even if the applied torque is meticulously controlled, many variables are at work to determine how much friction is present.
 These include the fastener itself, the materials, the class and type of thread, the thread condition, and many others.
 The result is that, despite your best efforts with the torque wrench, the clamping force applied remains inconsistent.

-Inconsistency in tightening threaded fasteners can lead to under-tightening, and, thus, costly precision maintenance issues that can impact production time and, ultimately, profitability.
+Inconsistency in tightening threaded fasteners can lead to under-tightening and, in turn, costly issues that can affect production time and, ultimately, profitability.

 Lubricating threaded fasteners in action

-It’s incredibly difficult to precisely manage clamping strength without proper lubrication, leading to inconsistent results and under-tightening.
-A hands-on exercise from Reliability Solutions’ popular Essential Craft Skills series illustrates this.
+It’s incredibly difficult to precisely manage clamping strength without proper thread lubrication, leading to inconsistent results and under-tightening.
+A hands-on exercise from Reliability Solutions’ popular Essential Craft Skills series illustrates this by comparing the performance of a dry fastener versus a lubricated bolt—and this exercise can also be performed with studs to observe similar effects—under identical tightening methods.

 Each of the 15 students is asked to properly tighten a 3/8 x 16 grade 5 fastener using a standard combination wrench.
 Once they have tightened the bolt, the clamping force applied is then measured and recorded.
+For accurate results, it is important to apply lube to the threads to ensure consistent torque and bolt tension.
 The results are always pretty amazing.

 This particular fastener is designed to apply 4940 lbs of clamping force.
 Classroom results varied from 6500 lbs to 1,500 lbs of clamping force!

 That variation is close to 100% of the desired clamping force.
-Interestingly, most attempts resulted in under-tightening the bolt by a significant amount.
+Interestingly, most attempts resulted in the bolt being under-tightened by a significant amount.
 When bolts are under-tightened, they’ll be more likely to fail, reducing the overall reliability of the machinery they’re connected to.

 When using a (calibrated) torque wrench to perform the same task, the results improved only slightly, and the scatter was reduced to 30-40% of the desired clamping.
 However, the numbers still varied from 6000 lbs to 4200 lbs.